Updated on: July

 Join us on July 12th for our Get Ready for the PAID Act: CMS Updates, Claims Considerations, and Next Steps webinar where we will discuss all the latest developments, how they impact insurers, and other compliance considerations.

 Of course, please do not hesitate to contact the authors if you have any questions or would like to set up a PAID Act discussion call.
-Finally, please note that ISO Claims Partners will be incorporating any applicable technical reporting changes necessitated by CMS’s updates into its various reporting platforms.
+Finally, please note that Casualty Solutions will be incorporating any applicable technical reporting changes necessitated by CMS’s updates into its various reporting platforms.

 In pertinent part, the text of the PAID Act reads as follows: